Penile Cancer Overview

 How is penile cancer treated?

-As a high-volume cancer center, Moffitt sees many patients and treats all forms of male genitourinary cancer, including complex and uncommon malignancies.
+As a high-volume cancer center, Moffitt sees many patients and treats all forms of male genitourinary cancer, including complex and uncommon penile tumors.
 Nationally recognized for our multispecialty approach, we offer a comprehensive range of treatment options for penile cancer, including traditional surgery, chemotherapy and radiation therapy, as well as innovative cryosurgery and laser therapy.

 At Moffitt, our patients also have opportunities to participate in groundbreaking clinical trials where they can be among the first to benefit from promising new treatment options that are not yet available elsewhere.
-Past studies have helped oncologists make several important advances, such as maintaining penile sensation and urinary function after treatment.
+Past studies have helped our oncologists make several important advances, such as maintaining penile sensation and urinary function after treatment.
 For our extensive research efforts, Moffitt was named a Comprehensive Cancer Center by the National Cancer Institute.

-If you have questions about penile cancer, you can connect with a specialist in the Urologic Oncology Program at Moffitt Cancer Center as soon as possible.
-Request your appointment by calling 1-888-663-3488 or completing our new patient registration form online.
+If you would like to learn more about penile cancer, you can request an appointment with a specialist in our Urologic Oncology Program by calling 1-888-663-3488 or submitting a new patient registration form online.
+We do not require referrals.